 Termites infest wood that’s moist, damaged, or readily accessible.
 Keeping them out means making sure the wood in your home is none of those things.
 Start by looking for plumbing leaks, condensation, puddling, or excess humidity.
 Pay special attention to your basement, because most infestations start there.
 Find and patch up drafts, ensure proper ventilation, and consider investing in a dehumidifier.
 At the same time, look for any cracks or gaps in your foundation or in wooden structures.

 Termites can build “tubes” along sheer surfaces to get at elevated wood.
 Even with these tubes, however, they can’t access wood much higher than 18 inches off the ground.
 Wherever possible, make sure wooden structures aren’t contacting the ground directly.
 Consider wrapping deck or porch pillars in hard plastic wrap.
 Protect wooden foundation with a similar barrier or other form of deferral.
 Whenever possible, prevent excess moisture buildup in your yard from puddles or inadequate drainage.

 Termites infestations won’t knock your house down overnight, but they can do more damage quicker than you’d think.
 Termite damage can get expensive or even dangerous, so learning to prevent them is essential.

-If you think you have a termite infestation, don’t wait; give Griffin a call today.
-Our experts have the skill, knowhow, and tools to solve any termite problem quickly and permanently.
+If you think you have a termite infestation, don’t wait; contact Griffin for termite treatment in Michigan today.
+Our experts have the skill, know-how, and tools to solve any termite problem quickly and permanently.